lalitpatil891/lalitpatil891/README.md

 ## Glad to see you here! &nbsp;

 I am a full-stack Developer.
 I love programming, reading, writing and speaking.
-As a software engineer, I enjoy using my obsessive attention to detail, and my unequivocal love for making things that change the world.<br/>
+As a Developer, I enjoy using my obsessive attention to detail, and my unequivocal love for making things that change the world.<br/>
 That's why I like to make things that make a difference.

 <img align="right" alt="GIF" src="https://miro.medium.com/max/1360/0*7Q3yvSIv_t0ioJ-Z.gif" width="408" height="318" />